PraxTube/chess-ai/docs/milestones/two/README.md

 tasks now (in the form of issues) which are easier to complete.

-Overall the development seems to be heading in a good direction.
+Overall the development could go better (as it always could), but I am optimistic.